-The trip from Belgrade to Istanbul went well, with only a few moments of feeling like you’re being herded to the Gulag.
+The trip from Belgrade to Istanbul went well, but there were a few moments of feeling like you’re slowly being herded to the Gulag.
 Preparation – covid test, documentation, etc. – was the hectic part.
 I made the 1.5-hour flight via Pegasus, a new airline to me.
 It’s a small Turkish carrier, but compared to similar European airlines, like Ryanair, it’s luxury.
 Pegasus even allows passengers one free 20 kg (44 lb.) piece of checked baggage – shocking!

 I sat next to a friendly couple – man from Los Angeles with a Serbian wife.
 They live in Belgrade and have a home there, but are searching for an apartment in Istanbul.

 Pegasus flies into Sabiha Gökçen Airport (SAW) instead of Istanbul International (IST).
 I can’t tell the difference, as both are huge.
 Unlike Frankfurt, SAW has an easily identifiable covid testing area.